acdh-oeaw/parthenos_discovery/README.md

 after these commands, several folders were created; within the dist folder you would find a single executable file which should contain everything needed to run the script (which includes a dedicated python interpreter, all the imported libraries and the script itself).

 This single executable file you can run as outlined before.

+### structure of the config file

+The config file fed with the '-r' command is itself actually a python module (due to problems having arisen when using other formats), thus basic python syntax is to be respected.
+There is a ready-made template file included in the querPy folder.

+Within the file there are several variables (most of which are actually optional):

+#### title
+defines the title of the whole set of queries

+OPTIONAL, if not set, timestamp will be used

+#### description
+defines the textual and human-intended description of the purpose of these queries

+OPTIONAL, if not set, nothing will be used or displayed

+#### output_destination
+defines where to save the results, input can be:

+* a local path to a folder

+* a URL for a public google sheets document

+* a URL for a public google drive folder

+NOTE: On windows, folders in a path use backslashes, in such a case it is mandatory to attach a 'r' in front of the quotes, e.g. r"C:\Users\sresch\.."
+In the other cases the 'r' is simply ignored; thus best would be to always leave it there.

+OPTIONAL, if not set, folder of executed script will be used

+#### output_format
+defines the format in which the result data shall be saved (currently available: csv, tsv, xml, json, xlsx)

+OPTIONAL, if not set, csv will be used

+#### summary_sample_limit
+defines how many rows shall be displayed in the summary

+OPTIONAL, if not set, 5 will be used

+#### endpoint
+defines the SPARQL endpoint against which all the queries are run

+MANDATORY

+#### queries
+defines the set of queries to be run.

+MANDATAORY

+##### query

+###### title

+OPTIONAL, if not set, timestamp will be used

+###### description

+OPTIONAL, if not set, nothing will be used or displayed

+###### query
+the sparql query itself

+MANDATORY